 *** Lesson Details ***

 GUITAR: I expect my students to practice at least 5 days a week for at least a 1/2 hour per day.
 I use the Suzuki method for young students ages 8 to10.
 We continue learning basic folk songs by ear and then start reading standard notation and basic theory within 6 to 8 months along with classical guitar duets.
 For older students I use the Hal Leonard guitar method.
 After 3 months of lessons students can expect to know the basic open position chords and strum patterns to some basic songs as well as some famous guitar riffs and also be able to read some basic melodies in standard notation.
 After 6 months students will be able to play a 12 bar blues and improvise with the pentatonic and blues scales as well as learn moveable scales and chords and apply these to songs.

 PIANO: I also start young piano students with the Suzuki method so they can play some five finger familiar melodies in a short time period.
 Then we progress to reading notation and eventually adding chord accompaniment to melodies.
 I use the Faber piano method for reading standard notation.

 24 track recording studio, room for parents to sit 14' x 21'...completely furnished studio with guitars, amps, piano, drum machine, synthesizer, microphones...the works.

 *** Travel Equipment ***

 Students need a good quality and proper size guitar (for very young students) a music stand (for their home use) a foot stool, a metronome and books I assign along with an 8 1/2" X 11" blank manuscript book and a folder with side pockets to hold handout sheets.
 Piano and mandolin students need their own instrument and the above materials minus the foot stool.

 *** Specialties ***

-Suzuki classical guitar, classic rock, blues, jazz , popular, funk, country, folk, finger picking and pick style.
-Piano and bluegrass mandolin.
+Suzuki classical guitar, classic rock, blues, jazz , popular, funk, country, folk, finger picking and pick style and piano.